getcarina/getcarina.com/_best-practices/container-technologies-orchestration-clusters.md

 - Use of any public or private cloud as the underlying infrastructure for Docker Hosts

-- Deployment of existing Brooklyn/CAMP blueprints to Docker locations, without modifications
+- Deployment of Brooklyn/CAMP (Cloud Application Management for Platforms) blueprints to Docker locations, without modifications

+Clocker uses Apache Brooklyn to create a Docker cloud [(5)](#resources).
 Brooklyn uses Apache jclouds, a multi-cloud toolkit, to provision and configure secure communications (SSH) with cloud virtual machines.
 The Docker architecture provides containers on host machines.
 Brooklyn provisions cloud machines using jclouds and uses them as Docker hosts.

-Brooklyn uses Dockerfile which makes an SSH server available in each Docker container, after which the container can be treated like any virtual machine.
-Brooklyn receives sensor data from the application, every Docker host, every Docker container, and every software component making up the application and can effect changes in each of these.
-This enables Brooklyn to manage distribution of the application across the Docker Cloud [(5)](#resources).
+Brooklyn uses Dockerfile to make an SSH server available in each Docker container, after which the container can be treated like any virtual machine.
+Brooklyn receives sensor data from the application, every Docker host, every Docker container, and every software component making up the application and can make changes in each of these.
+This enables Brooklyn to manage distribution of the application across the Docker cloud [(6)](#resources).

-In short, Brooklyn is a platform that monitors and manages Docker containers using a YAML configuration known as blueprints for its instructions.
-Clocker then is essentially a blueprint for Brooklyn with extra intelligence geared at configuring and managing Docker hosts and containers.
+In short, Brooklyn is a platform that monitors and manages Docker containers using YAML blueprints for its configuration instructions.
+Clocker then is essentially a blueprint for Brooklyn with extra intelligence for configuring and managing Docker hosts and containers.

 ### Mesosphere’s “Marathon”

-Marathon is a cluster-­‐wide init and control system for services in cgroups (Linux kernel control groups) or Docker containers.
+Marathon is a cluster-wide initiation and control system for services in cgroups (Linux kernel control groups) or Docker containers.
 It requires and is based on Apache Mesos and the Mesosphere Chronos job scheduler framework.
 Where Mesos operates as the kernel for your datacenter, Marathon is aimed to be the cluster’s init